 The founder of Writers & Books, Joe Flaherty, dealt with this question when he was arranging for Philip Roth to visit Rochester.
 The late writer was considered a misogynist by many readers.
 But, as Flaherty wrote in an essay on the incident, “you have to separate the writer from his characters.”

 What do you think?
 Should we consume and share the work of Louis C.K., Aziz Ansari, Harvey Weinstein, Philip Roth, and others?
 Should the work of artists in question stand on its own?
 Where do we draw the line?
 Our panel discusses those questions.
 Our guests:

 - Joe Flaherty, founder of Writers & Books

 - Patti Lewis, local actor, director, and teaching artist

-- Jonathan Ntheketha, actor, performance educator with Impact Interactive, and senior assistant director of the Multicultural Center for Academic Success in RIT's Division for Diversity and Inclusion
+- Jonathan Ntheketha, senior assistant director of student success and outreach in the Multicultural Center for Academic Success at RIT

 - Bob Thompson, director of the Bleier Center for Television and Popular Culture at the Newhouse School at Syracuse University